Sylwenn/rotaryphone-pwd-manager/README.md

 * A basic password manager with a custom made encryption and decryption algorithm

 ## TODO
+*
-* Custom Encryption and Decryption Algorithm
+* Better Encryption and Decryption Algorithm
 * Easy to use GUI